agoragames/leaderboard/README.markdown

 You can also use the `members` and `members_in` methods as aliases for the `leaders` and `leaders_in` methods.

+There are also a few convenience methods to be able to retrieve all leaders from a given leaderboard.
+They are `all_leaders` and `all_leaders_from`.
+You may also use the aliases `all_members` or `all_members_from`.
+Use any of these methods sparingly as all the information in the leaderboard will be returned.

 Add more members to your leaderboard:

 ```ruby